omarmhmmd/CiNEO.LA/README.md

-# CiNEOLA v5
+# CiNEOLA

-cineo.la brought to you by Omar Mohammad and Daniel Diaz.
+CiNEOLA is a platform for Latin American stories, connecting audiences with diverse representations of Latinoamérica on film.

+Founded by Dianel Diaz.